TED: The Rot at the Core of What We Thought Was the Apple of Our Eye

 To set things right now, TED would have to fess up to the error of its ways.
 A TED come clean would acknowledge it cancelled a fine program without justification, and say that it won’t stand on its mistakes.
 I mean, really, would this cause other TEDx organizers to go south on TED, as TED suggested would happen if they let the program be presented?

 I’d like TED to promote our program being seen.
 It would foster continuation of a dialogue about our worldview that was underway when TED shut down its comment tracks.
-And, I’ve asked TED to reimburse me for what I spent, which is the public’s money: TEDx has to be put through a non-profit auspice, so costs are paid out of pre-tax dollars.
-My non-profit got stuck with bills that would not have existed had we been TEDx.
+And, I’ve asked TED to reimburse me for what I spent, which is the public’s money.
+It came out of the budget of Mighty Companions, my non-profit.

 There is a real shocker in how punitively TED treated me after their cancellation.
 Two days before delivery of a program that was no longer TED, they got Livestream to cancel my event.
-Major effort had been made so the audience would be large even without TED.
+Major effort had been made so the audience would be large.
 What is TED’s justification?
 Why were they interfering with a program that no longer had their imprint on it and was not theirs to control?
 And what stranglehold does TED have on Livestream, where I can’t get an answer telling me the grounds for their cancellation?
-They don’t have entitlement legally, as TED does not, and so you might suggest a lawsuit.
+They don’t have entitlement legally, as TED does not, and so you might think I should sue.
 Unfortunately, my contract with TED doesn’t allow for legal fees and it could cost as much as $500,000.
-Also, I’m not looking to bash them, but to use this situation to advance the action in getting this sleeping world to wake up – plus to make myself financially whole.
+Also, I’m not looking to bash them, but to use this situation to advance the action in getting this sleeping world to wake up.
 Fingers crossed this will strike the kind of sympathetic chord that has it show up everywhere!